Scriptures tell us that without faith, it is impossible to please God. (Hebrews 11:6)

 Since this is true, it is important to understand faith and how it works.

 According to scriptures (Hebrews 11:1), FAITH (trust in God, truth, reliance, belief) is the substance or confident assurance of things HOPED FOR or expected, the EVIDENCE or proof of things (material objects, business, things that work, matter) not (none, nothing, without, never) seen. (behold, sight, take hold, look, perceive)

-In other words, Faith believes God’s truth or his word and trusts in it with confident assurance without any material evidence or proof of things visibly seen or perceived with the mind.
+In other words, Faith believes God’s word and trusts in it with confident assurance, without any material evidence or proof of things visibly seen or perceived with the mind.

 To please God, you must have faith in his word and what it says above anything you see, hear, or feel in the material world, expecting what he says in his word to occur or be materialized.

 Now that we know what faith is, we need to understand how faith works.
 According to the scriptures, Faith without works is dead, being alone.
 In other words, if I say I have faith but do not act or work on what I believe, my faith will be inoperative.

 James gives us a classic example.
 He says what profit or gain do I get if my actions are contrary to my faith.
 Notice that James tells us that if I SAY or speak that I have faith in God but do not act on my faith, my faith is dead or void.